-Proposed Class Size Ten each cohort entering either spring or fall semester.
+Class Size Eight each fall semester.

-Specific Requirements In addition to the IU School of Medicine Health Professions Programs admission policies and procedures found at the beginning of this section of the bulletin, the following requirements apply to the paramedic science degree program.
+Specific Requirements In addition to the Health Professions Programs admission policies and procedures found at the beginning of this section of the bulletin, the following admission policies apply to the Cytotechnology Program:

-Application Deadline October 1 of the year before anticipated entry for spring semester or February 1 of the year before anticipated entry for fall semester.
+Application Deadline December 1 of the year before anticipated entry.

-Total Number of Prerequisite Credit Hours 21.
+Total Number of Prerequisite Credit Hours 83